- Users frequently find the situation that jobs in a workflow pass variables to subsequent jobs.

 JS7_RETURN_VALUESenvironment variable like this:

-my_variableis passed as an order variable to subsequent jobs and instructions in a workflow.
+my_variablevariable is passed as an order variable to subsequent jobs and instructions in a workflow.

-MY_VARthat holds some arbitrary value.
+MY_VARwhich holds an arbitrary value.

 - However, there are two limitations about this approach:

-- The length of values for environment variables is limited, the precise max. size of environment variables is OS dependent.
+- The length of values for environment variables is limited - the precise max. size of environment variables is OS dependent.

-- To address the problem of special characters use base64 encoding for variable values as this encoding results in a single printable string.
+- To address the problem of special characters, use base64 encoding for variable values as this encoding results in a single printable string.

-- To address the limitation concerning the size of environment variables do not use them and think about ways how to directly append lines to the temporary file indicated by
+- To address the limitation concerning the size of environment variables do not use them and instead think about ways how to directly append lines to the temporary file indicated by

 - FEATURE AVAILABILITY STARTING FROM RELEASE 2.2.0